 *When friends or guests come visit your house, don't allow their phones or tablets in your children's bedrooms.
 You can invite them to leave their phones in a safe place in your living room or some other public part of your house.
 Then, if they want to use it or show your kids something on their device, they can do it out in the open, with you around.
 Not only does this offer a layer of protection from devices without restrictions or filters, but it also encourages real connecting between your kids and their friends.
 No one can get lost in their phone.
 They actually have to talk and play together!

-*Don’t let your kids play video games.
-Oh man, I said it.
-We are a video game free family.
-And I have to tell you, its fantastic.
 If you can’t do a total break up with video games, at the very least, be extremely aware of what your kid is playing.
 If they’re playing a game with sexualized images of women, toss that game!
 Many video games objectify women and parents don’t even think about the messages their sons and daughters are absorbing from seeing those images over and over again.
+And please, please, please, don’t let your kids play video game consoles or devices with internet access in their rooms or unsupervised.

 *Don’t let your kid have headphones on constantly.
 How about making rules like,”we talk to each other in the car”, or “we talk to each other when we go grocery shopping”.
 I can’t tell you how sad I am when I see kids and parents living life side by side and never talking to one another.